randa-mu/ssv-dkg/README.md

 # ssv-dkg

-This project contains all the software required for creating or participating in a distributed validator cluster for Ethereum using the [SSV project](https://github.com/bloxapp/ssv)
+This project contains all the software required for creating or participating in a distributed validator cluster for Ethereum using the [SSV project](https://github.com/bloxapp/ssv).
+It currently supports mainnet, holesky and hoodi - though holesky no longer supports the full validator registration lifecycle since got rekt.

 ## cli
 For users with ETH to stake who wish to create a validator cluster, [read the CLI readme](./cli/README.md)